Still using WordPress 4.9? Or the Classic Editor plugin?

 What is ClassicPress?

-ClassicPress is a content management system (CMS).
+ClassicPress is a content management system (CMS) for creators.
 ClassicPress is a lightweight fork of WordPress 4.9 with a few tweaks and improvements.
 It’s the best alternative to WordPress there is.
 But it’s actually a lot more than that.
 It’s also an entire community.
 And it’s an exciting opportunity.
-Whether you’re a developer, designer, business owner, or blogger, ClassicPress is meant for you.
+Whether you’re a developer, designer, hobbyist, business owner, or blogger, ClassicPress is meant for you.

 OK.
 So why should I use it?